Pop Up Store Paris

 edited by Louis Henri Schlumberger

-des Hotels Ritz, Meurice,
+Ritz, Meurice,

-Crillon et Bristol
+Crillon and Bristol

 Cremerie de Paris.com